SachaaBoris/SachaaBoris.github.io/README.md

 A devotee of the mouse and keyboard, I have, since childhood, developed a consuming passion for computers and, more broadly, computer-assisted creation.
 I first dove into the behind-the-scenes of scripting and creating my own mods to customize some video game experiences.
 This curiosity quickly led me to explore web tinkering in the early 2000s (my first steps as a webmaster) and to develop scripts designed to simplify my daily tasks.
 Working as a webmaster throughout the 2000s, web design naturally brought me to graphic design, which I continued practicing all through the 2010s, alongside my ever-ongoing tinkering.
 I still love solving problems, exploring different paths, and seeing the fruits of my code lines perform the intended tasks...
 I find it extremely motivating and rewarding.
 That's why, in 2024, I finally decided to put this passion and energy to greater use by seriously pursuing this path through OpenClassrooms, where I earned my "Python Application Developer" diploma in 2025.

-My background in design and graphics has given me a global vision of projects, making me comfortable with both back-end and front-end aspects, as well as with the upstream thinking around client needs and user experience.
-More than 25 years of extremely diverse tinkering in many fields have made my experience a major asset, especially in a role that often requires as much creativity as pragmatism to find the best solution to a given need.
+My background in design and graphic arts has allowed me to gain a comprehensive view of projects, making me comfortable with both back-end and front-end aspects, as well as with the initial thinking around client needs and user experience.
+Over 25 years of extremely varied tinkering in multiple fields have made my experience a major asset, in a position where one often needs to be as resourceful as creative and pragmatic in order to find the best solution to a need.
-Today, I am capable of fulfilling the missions of a junior DevOps engineer or a fullstack developer.
-I am currently seeking a team or partnership to put all my skills and knowledge into practice.
+Today, I am capable of handling the tasks of a junior DevOps or a full-stack developer.
+Therefore, I am looking for a team or partnership to apply all of my acquired knowledge and skills.